masashitanimura/2.0/pages/userguide/userguide_configlua.md

 ### connectionsLimitPersistenceFile

-the path of the connection limit file
+The path of the connection limit file

 **Type:** String